Weitmannsee

 Weitmannsee is a lake in Swabia, Bavaria, Germany.
 At an elevation of 501 m, its surface area is 33 ha.
-It is between 3 and 6 Meters deep and has lots of small islands.
+It is between 3 and 6 meters deep and has lots of small islands.
 It is a popular recreational area with a restaurant, a volleyball court, a playground and many benches along the trails.

 To go around the lake takes around 45 minutes.

-The lake is very popular for swimming in summer but often has problems with it’s water quality.
+The lake is very popular for swimming in summer but often has problems with its water quality.